WOLFRAM LANGUAGE TUTORIAL

 Complicated algebraic expressions can usually be written in many different ways.
-Mathematica provides a variety of functions for converting expressions from one form to another.
+The Wolfram Language provides a variety of functions for converting expressions from one form to another.

 In many applications, the most common of these functions are Expand, Factor, and Simplify.
 However, particularly when you have rational expressions that contain quotients, you may need to use other functions.

 |ExpandAll[expr]||apply Expand everywhere|